 Sleep isn’t uniform.
 It cycles through different stages, including light sleep, REM sleep, and the all-important deep sleep.
 Deep sleep, also known as slow-wave sleep, is characterized by slow brain waves and lowered heart rate and breathing.
 During this stage, your body repairs tissues, builds bone and muscle, and strengthens the immune system.
 Healthline explains the importance of deep sleep for various bodily functions.
 Getting sufficient deep sleep—one to two hours per eight hours of total sleep—is essential for memory, emotional regulation, physical recovery, metabolism, immune function, and detoxification, according to Matt Diggity.

-Increase Deep Sleep
+Actionable Tips to Increase Deep Sleep

 Several lifestyle changes can help you increase your deep sleep.
 One important factor is what and when you eat.
 A large meal close to bedtime can interfere with sleep, as digestion requires energy and can elevate your heart rate.
 Most experts recommend finishing your last meal at least three hours before bed.
 Another key factor is your bedroom temperature.
 A cooler room, around 65 degrees Fahrenheit (18 degrees Celsius), is ideal for sleep, as Matt Diggity suggests.
 If you’re a light sleeper, consider your bed or mattress.
 Sometimes, a change can make a big difference.
 Finally, pre-sleep routines like sauna and cold plunges can be incredibly relaxing and may improve sleep quality, as discussed in Matt Diggity’s video on sleep hacking.